ajhPHROS/ajhPHROS.github.io/index.md

 At Cornell, I work closely with my supervisor, Professor [Alex Townsend](https://pi.math.cornell.edu/~ajt/) in the mathematics department.
 Professors [David Bindel](https://www.cs.cornell.edu/~bindel/) and [Anile Damle](https://www.cs.cornell.edu/~damle/) from the computer science department sit on my research committee.
 My CV is available here.

+If something here interests you, please feel free to reach out! ajh326@cornell.edu

 ## Research
 The spectral properties of infinite-dimensional operators often provide visual and intuitive insights into the behavior of complex interactions.
 For instance the stability of a fluid flow, the scattering cross-section of a nucleus, and the influence of decentralized hubs in large networks are intimately connected to the spectral properties of certain differential, integral, and lattice operators.
 I design algorithms that accurately and efficiently extract spectral properties like eigenvalues, spectral densities (or measures), and continuous spectra from these operators.
 The algorithms use a mix of functional analysis and approximation theory to preserve and exploit the structure of the continuous operator, regardless of the underlying discretization used for numerical computation.
 In practice, this means